Call for Conference Submissions

 Scarritt-Bennett, near Vanderbilt University, is within easy walking distance of restaurants and shops in the vibrant West End and Midtown areas.
 It is a short drive to Broadway music venues.

-Housing is available on site that is consistent with their mission to provide a place for mindfulness and spiritual reflection.
+There are many local hotels and housing options near the Scarritt-Bennett Center.
+In addition, there is some limited housing available on site that is consistent with their mission to provide a place for mindfulness and spiritual reflection.
 Like many retreat centers, the housing is simple and modest (no televisions in rooms and every two rooms share a bath).
-We invite you to use the opportunity of the meeting to explore mindfulness in these surroundings and at least partially unplug.
-We believe that a less distracting setting will foster collaboration and connection.

 Nashville is Music City USA and one of the most vibrant cities in the United States.
 Experience live music, an increasingly fantastic restaurant scene, world-class shopping, and many museums and landmarks in the vicinity.
 There are many family-friendly activities as well.